Ever thought of using your seamanship skills gained through boat angling?

 obviously even though certain helmsmen ignorantly keep driving through the

-no go, ‘red lights’!
+no go, ‘virtual red lights’!

 In

-next day we came back (tacked while ‘close hauled’ and ‘beating’) in a
+next day we came back, tacked while ‘close hauled’ and ‘beating’ in a

-fresher NNW wind, a F5, back from the Hamble River to Ocean Village.
+fresher NNW wind, a F5.
+Back from the Hamble River to Ocean Village.
 It was

 quite exhilarating with the kids almost scared as they are not used to the

-boat being permanently heeled to one side.
+boat being permanently heeled to one side with no sides to it.
+I felt a bit

 The